sbjorkholt/sbjorkholt.github.io/content/teaching/stv1020/index.md

 ---
-date: "2023-07-05"
+date: "2024-09-01"
 image:
-  caption: Embed rich media such as videos and LaTeX math
+  caption:
 math: false
-summary: STV1020
+summary: Introductory courses to quantiative methods for social scientists.
 tags:
 - Quantitative methods
 title: Introduction to Statistics and Methods
 type: docs
 ---

-I have held multiple lectures in introductory courses for bachelor students into statistics and quantitative methods.
-I have held these courses at the University of Oslo, Oslo New University College and the University of South-Eastern Norway.
+I have delivered multiple lectures in introductory statistics and quantitative methods courses for bachelor students.
+These courses were taught at the University of Oslo, Oslo New University College, and the University of South-Eastern Norway.

-These courses rely on the book *Fundamentals of Political Science Research* by Paul M. Kellstedt and Guy D. Whitten.
+The courses are based on the book *Fundamentals of Political Science Research* by Paul M. Kellstedt and Guy D. Whitten.

-The contents of the course are:
+Course topics include:

  - Introduction to social science methods
  - Causal inference